Revenue Streams Definition

 #5 – Copyrights & Licensing

-With the increase in the use of computers and globalization, copyrights and licensing have become a major source of income for companies who have the license.
-For example – Every time we buy a computer or a laptop, we also have to buy Microsoft license to use Microsoft office products like word, excel, PowerPoint, Skype, etc. Microsoft does not sell the product but only grants the license to use for a limited period and takes the payment.
+With the increase in the use of computers and globalizationGlobalizationGlobalization is defined as the extension of trade, commerce and culture of an economy across different nations., copyrights and licensing have become a major source of income for companies who have the license.
+For example – Every time we buy a computer or a laptop, we also have to buy a Microsoft license to use Microsoft office products like Word, Excel, PowerPoint, Skype, etc. Microsoft does not sell the product but only grants the license to use for a limited period and takes the payment.
 It is revenue from licensing.

 #6 – Others

 There are other types of revenue streams as well from which the organization or a person makes income.
-Brokerage firms, lending assets, advertisements, debt collection services, intermediary payments, etc. are an example of various other modes of a source of income.
-Also, with the increasing digitization and mobile payments, visa and master card earn their revenue by working as the link between the parties making and receiving payments.
+Brokerage firms, lending assets, advertisements, debt collection services, intermediary payments, etc. are examples of various other modes of a source of income.
+Also, with the increasing digitization and mobile payments, visa and mastercard earn their revenue by working as the link between the parties making and receiving payments.

 Let us consider that X Ltd., which is in the business of providing cellular services, has revenue of $5 Million.
 When we look at the financial report of the company, we find that monthly recurring revenue is $4.5 Million, which is the subscription fee from the old customers of last year, and new customers added this year.
 So, every month the user pays the charges, which are recurring revenue for X Ltd. There is also non-recurring revenue of $0.4 million, which is from providing new sim cards and replacement of old ones.
 Then there is $0.1 million from occasional extra usage of the customers.
 The point here is that every organization has various Revenue streams by nature.